Zippy6666/Zippy6666/README.md

-I am currently studying "Pythonutvecklare med inriktning AI" at Teknikhögskolans in Sweden.
+I am currently studying the "Pythonutvecklare med inriktning AI" course at Teknikhögskolan in Sweden.
 I am very interested in both Python and AI/ML.
 At the age of 19, I have extensive experience with the Python scripting language, as well as Lua.